legal-marketing

 • Related hubs link to each other

-• The entire cluster signals topical expertise
+• The entire cluster signals topical expertise to search engines

 Effective content strategy starts with understanding what potential clients search for.